marcgeurts/checker/docs/tasks/phpmd.md

 *Default: ['cleancode', 'codesize', 'controversial', 'design', 'naming', 'unusedcode']*

-This option specifies which rule/rulesets you want to use.
+This option specify which rule/rulesets you want to use.
 You can use the standard sets provided or you can configure your own xml.

 ### minimum-priority

 *Default: null*

-This option specifies rules with lower priority than they will not be used.
+This option specify rules with lower priority than they will not be used.

 ### strict

 *Default: false*

-This option specifies to include in report those nodes with a `@SuppressWarnings` annotation.
+This option specify to include in report those nodes with a `@SuppressWarnings` annotation.

 ### finder